Chethandc2014/swagger-wiki/Specification-Roadmap.md

 **3.0 Authorization**.
 Describing the requirements to access the API through API Key, oAuth, etc. will be described in the specification, and will be inherited from resource listing to api declaration to operation.

 **4.0 Additional HTTP verbs**.
-Include support for HEAD, OPTION, SUSPEND.
+Include support for HEAD, OPTION, SUSPEND, PATCH.

 ## Milestones